-Of course, the risk of a bankruptcy will always be there.
+Of course, the risk of bankruptcy will always be there.
 Therefore, you should also consider how this could affect your investments.

 Financial turndown risk

-As P2P investing is a newer thing of the investment world, it can be difficult to predict how a financial turndown would affect this form of investment.
+As P2P investing is a newer thing in the investment world, it can be difficult to predict how a financial turndown would affect this form of investment.
 As a starting point, it is, therefore, a really bad idea to invest your entire investment portfolio in P2P investments.

 Therefore, many investors also choose to diversify into more traditional forms of investment such as equities, bonds, and traditional real estate.

 Since investing is an individual thing, we obviously do not know what will be best for you.
 But if you put together your investment portfolio, make sure that it reflects your knowledge of the investments in it, as well as your own risk appetite.
 If in doubt about how to do so, make sure to seek help from a professional investment planner.

 Since PeerBerry is owned by a profitable group, investments at PeerBerry are probably less risky than at many of the unprofitable platforms.